ChristofferJe/EEG-Time-Series/readme.md

 # Time Series Prediction and Anomaly Detection in EEG Data
 The repository contains the code used in the project described in `report.pdf`.
-The project attempts to use a encoder-decoder to predict and detect anomalies in multivariate EGG time series data.
+The project attempts to use an encoder-decoder model to predict and detect anomalies in multivariate EGG time series data.
 Both the encoder and decoder consists of a multi-layer LSTM.
 The models are implemented in Python using PyTorch.
 Below is a very short description of the different files in the repository.

 ### Notebook files: